-1. Behavioral Techniques – Masturbation does help delay ejaculation so masturbating one to two hours before sex can help individuals with PE prolong their partners satisfaction.
+- Behavioral Techniques – Masturbation does help delay ejaculation so masturbating one to two hours before sex can help individuals with PE prolong sex and partner satisfaction.

-4. Desensitizing sprays – Applying desensitizing sprays or gels containing benzocaine or lidocaine can help delay ejaculation for PE sufferers.
-It is important to apply at least 10 – 15 mins before intercourse and wipe of any excess gel before sex.
+- Desensitizing sprays – Applying desensitizing sprays or gels containing benzocaine or lidocaine can help delay ejaculation for PE sufferers.
+It is important to apply at least 10 – 15 mins before intercourse and wipe off any excess gel before sex.

-5. Selective Serotonin Re-uptake Inhibitors (SSRI)– In the US there are no FDA approved drugs but some antidepressants have delayed ejaculation as a side-effect and in Europe dapoxetine a SSRI is approved for PE.
+- Selective Serotonin Re-uptake Inhibitors (SSRI)– In the US there are no FDA approved drugs but some antidepressants have delayed ejaculation as a side-effect and in Europe dapoxetine a SSRI is approved for PE.
 In the US there is no current FDA approved drug but some doctors prescribe paroxetine, fluoxetine, escitalopram or sertraline or other antidepressants off-label for PE.
-Daily use has been shown to be effective once medication reach steady states and is far superior to on demand therapy.
+Daily use has been shown to be effective once medication reach steady state in about 3-7 days and is far superior to on demand therapy.